RyotaUshio/obsidian-pdf-plus/README.md

 #### Other options

+- **Always record navigation history when opening PDF links**: By default, the history is recorded only when you open a link to a different PDF file.
+If enabled, the history will be recorded even when you open a link to the same PDF file as the current one, and you will be able to go back and forth the history by clicking the left/right arrow buttons even within a single PDF file.
 - **Open PDF link instead of showing popover preview when target PDF is already opened**: Press `Ctrl`/`Cmd` while hovering a PDF link to actually open it if the target PDF is already opened in another tab.
 - **Clear highlights after a certain amount of time**
 - **Ignore the `height` parameter in popover preview**: Obsidian lets you specify the height of a PDF embed by appending `&height=...` to a link, and this also applies to popover previews.
 Enable this option if you want to ignore the height parameter in popover previews.